ldn-softdev/jtc/User Guide.md

 - `-p` - purge (remove) elements from JSON

 Typically, those options are mutually exclusive and if sighted together, only one type of operations will be executed (the above list is given in the priority order of operation selection).
-However, there are certain combination of options `-i`,`-u` and `-p`, which facilitates _move_ semantic, those cases reviewed in the respective chapters.
+However, there is a certain combination of options `-i`,`-u` and `-p`, which facilitates _move_ semantic, those cases reviewed in the respective chapters.

 Each of options requires one or multiple `-w` to be given to operate on.
 Options `-i` and `-u` require an argument, which comes in